sberan/q-graph/README.md

 Entry values can be a simple value, a promise, or a function.
 A function will be invoked once all it's dependencies are finished, and can return either a simple value, or a promise.

+Entries will be run concurrently, as long as all their dependencies are fulfilled.

 ### Example Flow

 ```javascript